pwiberg/pwiberg_bio/content/authors/admin/_index.md

   - name: Bank of Montreal
     url: https://www.bmo.com/

-# Short bio (displayed in user profile at end of posts)
+# Short bio (displayed in the user profile at the end of posts)
-bio: Trader by day and hobby mathematician when I find the time
+bio: Trader interested in math and computing

-# Interests to show in About widget
 interests:
   - Mathematical Modelling
   - Computational Mathematics